Secaucus, New Jersey: Economy

 There are several large retail areas in Secaucus.
 Secaucus Plaza is the "downtown" area of Secaucus, just off of Route 3.
 The Outlets are a collection of outlet shops selling discounted name-brand merchandise in southwest Secaucus.
 Many factory retail outlets are scattered throughout the Harmon Cove industrial section, often located in warehouses or converted factories.
 Harmon Cove Outlet Center is the largest outlet mall, on Enterprise Avenue.
 The Mill Creek Mall is a mall on Route 3 on the west side of the Turnpike.
 The Plaza at Harmon Meadow is a large hotel, restaurant and shopping complex that includes the 61000 sqft Meadowlands Convention Center, a 14-screen Showplace Theatres, a Walmart and Sam's Club located east of the New Jersey Turnpike, near Route 3 and Interchange 16E along with several hotels with a total of 1,200 rooms.
 A 45000 sqft Best Buy was opened as part of the chain's 2000 expansion into the New York metro area.
 Secaucus is home to several corporate headquarters, including The Children's Place, FiberMedia, Hartz Mountain Industries, and Quest Diagnostics.

-Goya Foods previously had its headquarters there.
+Goya Foods previously had its headquarters in Secaucus before relocating to neighboring Jersey City.

 In 2011, two companies announced that they would be leaving Secaucus.
 The Manischewitz Company announced that it would relocate its administrative offices to Newark after being located in Secaucus for seven years.
 Panasonic's North American headquarters, with 250000 sqft of offices and 500000 sqft of warehouse space, had been located in Secaucus since 1973.
 After considering new locations in New York, California and Georgia, the company announced it would relocate to Newark and would receive an Urban Transit Hub Tax Credit of $102 million from the State of New Jersey for the relocation 8 mi from its Secaucus location.
 The company also cited the environmental benefits possible by reducing the need of 1,000 employees to drive to work.

-Secaucus is home to 11 data centers due to its proximity to New York City and its more favorable costs and storm resiliency.
+Secaucus is home to 13 data centers due to its proximity to New York City and its more favorable costs and storm resiliency.